akka/akka/akka-docs/src/main/paradox/typed.md

 ## Dependency

-Akka Typed APIs for each akka module are in a `akka-$module-typed` e.g. `akka-actor-typed` `akka-persistence-typed` For local actors add the following dependency in your project:
+To use typed actors add the following dependency:

 sbt
 :   @@@vars